sporkd/compass-html5-boilerplate/README.md

 but with all comments stripped out, and some additional rails stuff like csrf_meta_tags, flashes and the Rails jQuery driver.

-This has only been tested on Rails3, but should work fine on Rails2.
+This extension has only been tested on Rails3.

 Stand Alone Installation